azarketa/Thermodynamics-theoretical-pills/source/16_Refrigeration_cycles_COP_and_Clausius_postulate.md

 The overall effect would be a **net transfer of $Q_L$ from cold to hot without any external work** — a direct violation of the **Clausius postulate**.
 The inverse argument leads to the same conclusion, proving that both postulates are **logically equivalent** and impose identical restrictions on thermodynamic cycles.

-:::{admonition} Important: summary of postulate complementarity
+:::{warning} Important: summary of postulate complementarity
-:class: warning

 | **Aspect**                | **Kelvin–Planck (Heat engines)**              | **Clausius (Refrigerators / Heat pumps)**                                                 |
 | :------------------------ | :-------------------------------------------- | :---------------------------------------------------------------------------------------- |